Skip to main content

 Vinyl flooring can be installed on any level of your hour home, including upstairs and basements.
 You can lay it down either on top of your home's subfloor or directly on top of certain pre-existing floors.
 The pre-existing floor must have a hard surface (carpet or other cushioned flooring must be removed).
 It also must be mechanically stable, such as being glued or nailed to the subfloor.

 Before you start laying down planks, make sure you're prepped.
-Generally, you want to be sure to leave a 1/2-inch gap between walls and floor all around the perimeter and around any fixed objects.
+Generally, you want to leave a 1/2-inch gap between walls and floor all around the perimeter and around any fixed objects.
 This gives room for the boards to expand in response to environmental factors, without causing buckling or warping.
-If your room is wider or the temperature has a wider fluctuation check the warranty installation and care guide for more information of suitable expansion and contraction gaps.
+Always check the warranty installation and care guide for more information of suitable expansion and contraction gaps.
 Molding along your walls and transitions is effective at covering the expansion gap and creating a contraction overlay while adding additional character and appeal.

 Additionally, install expansion breaks for areas that stretch longer than 50 feet in any one direction.
 This will diminish the strain on your boards, enabling better, longer-lasting performance.
 Installing T-molding in doorways or wherever you need to run the flooring for longer than 50 feet is effective.
 Note, however, that when glued vinyl is affixed to the subfloor for stability, it will be restricted from expanding or contracting.

 Vinyl flooring uses one of three methods for installation: click/lock, glue-down, or peel-and-stick.
-However, when your LVP (T) flooring will be exposed to direct sunlight, using glue during installation will help resist the warping and buckling that excessive sunlight may cause.
+However, if your luxury vinyl plank or tile flooring will be exposed to direct sunlight, using glue during installation will help resist the warping and buckling that excessive sunlight may cause.
 Peel-and-stick is not recommended for exposure to direct sunlight.
 We recommend only LL Flooring-approved pressure-sensitive adhesive, semi-wet, or approved wet set adhesives.

 Once installation is complete, allow any adhesive used to cure (check your manufacturer's technical data sheet to find out how long) before returning your furniture to its place on the new flooring.
 And use luan board, plywood, or simply cardboard to protect your new planks when moving furniture around.